shakebugs/shake-docs/docs/android/activity.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Shake diligently tracks user's interaction with your app, their network traffic and system events, and automatically attaches all of those to every bug report.
+Shake diligently tracks user's interaction with your app, their network traffic, notifications, logs and system events, and automatically attaches all of those to every bug report.

 ## Introduction
 You can inspect all events that lead to a bug being reported.
 A link to *Activity history* is located in the top right corner: